alshedivat/al-folio/writing/philosophy.md

 ["Wor(k/d)play."](files/workdplay.pdf){:target="_blank"} *Garden of Ideas*, Vol. 2, 2023 - Issue 1.
 Not released yet.

-> **Abstract.** In this essay, we challenge the notion that wordplay lacks depth and meaning.
+> <small>**Abstract.** In this essay, we challenge the notion that wordplay lacks depth and meaning.
 Drawing from philosophers like Plato, Derrida, Wittgenstein, and Saussure, we explore wordplay as a playful engagement with signifiers and their relationships.
 By embracing irony and comedic play, we uncover new perspectives on language and its limitations.
 We argue that wordplay offers a valuable tool for critical writers to expand meaning and open doors to alternative modes of understanding.
-This essay encourages the embrace of wordplay as a meaningful means of inquiry and expression. *Disclosure: LLM-generated abstract.*
+This essay encourages the embrace of wordplay as a meaningful means of inquiry and expression. *Disclosure: LLM-generated abstract.*</small>

 <br>